AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 Enter size of stock rods in the bottom table: 89

 Notice that you don't need to write the units like cm or inch.
-You only specifiy size. click "Cut".
+You only specify size. click "Cut".
 You can see the plan:

 <p align="center">
   <img src="/images/solution.PNG"/>